Stage 2 Draft / February 26, 2025

 7. If module.[[HasTLA]] is true, return false.

-8. For each ModuleRequest Record required of module.[[RequestedModules]], do
+8. For each ModuleRequest Record request of module.[[RequestedModules]], do

 2. If ReadyForSyncExecution(requiredModule, seen) is false, then